RyGuy-FullStack/2204-Token-Review-2/api_docs.md

 A `comment` is associated both to a specific `vacation`, as well as to the `guest` which creates the message.

-### `POST /api/COHORT-NAME/vacations/POST_ID/comments`
+### `POST /api/COHORT-NAME/vacations/VACATION_ID/comments`

-This endpoint will create a new message for a vacation whose `id` is equal to `POST_ID`.
+This endpoint will create a new message for a vacation whose `id` is equal to `VACATION_ID`.
 You must pass a valid token with this request, or it will be rejected.

 #### Request Parameters